 Next up is the finishing options for travertine, which will dictate the final look and feel of your tile.
 Honed travertine is one of the most popular travertine tiles in the United States.
 It can be either filled or unfilled, although Americans prefer it filled.
 Travertine is naturally porous.
 So, honing and filling those pores help to make it a smoother and more continous surface.
 This style of travertine has a smooth feel and texture, the result grinding one side of the tile.

 Tumbled travertine is cut stone that is, literally, tumbled to create an imperfect finish.
-The tiles are put into a rubber barrel with grit and water and shaken until it begins to appear worn.
+The natural stone tiles are put into a rubber barrel with grit and water and shaken until it begins to appear worn.
 This is good for when you’re going for a rustic look, or that “weathered by time” appearance to evoke travertine’s origins with the ancient world.

 Polished travertine is the glossy tile used a lot in the foyers of commerical buildings, and can be equally applied to a residential setting.
 Brushed travertine is created by actual brushing with a wire brush or rotary wheel to give it texture, and a weathered look that is similar yet distinct to the tumbled varieties of travertine.
 You could think of it as the yin to the polished travertine’s yang; one is smooth, the other is textured.